 It won’t necessarily prevent you from becoming a firefighter.
 Your condition will be assessed at the medical stage by our OHU.

 You will need to be physically fit and maintain your levels of fitness throughout a career as a firefighter.
-Early into the recruitment process you will be required to undertake a fitness test to determine your aerobic capacity which needs to be 42.3 VO2 (aerobic capacity) will be predicted during the Multi Stage Shuttle Run (bleep test) or Chester Treadmill Test with the target of 42.3 VO2 being achievable upon completion of level 8.6.
+As part of the selection process you will be required to undertake a fitness test.
+The ‘Bleep Test’ or Multi-Stage Shuttle Run is a fitness test to determine your aerobic capacity which needs to be 42.3 VO2 max (the maximum or optimum rate at which the heart, lungs, and muscles can effectively use oxygen during exercise, used as a way of measuring a person's individual aerobic capacity).
+This can be predicted during the Multi Stage Shuttle Run (bleep test) with the target of 42.3 VO2 max being achievable upon completion of level 8.6.
+Candidates must move between two given points in time to a ‘bleep’ sound; the pace is increased incrementally.
+A short video of this test taking place is available to view in the ‘Recruitment and Selection’ section.

 Yes, you will be expected to complete the application process in the same way as anyone else.